prayge/radiopaedia-stack-scraper/README.md

 Note that pip3 will take a few minutes to install all dependencies.
 A virtual environment is highly recommended.
 Make sure to cd to the directory where this repository is cloned.

+#### DO NOT CLOSE THE BROWSER ON RUN

 At this moment in time, URL is hardcoded in ```setup.py``` and needs to be changed, but the significant majority is generalised to any radiopaedia page containing stacks.

 To run the program, run the following command:

-    python scroll.py
+    python scroll.py <MAIN_DIRECTORY_TITLE> <URL_TO_RADIOPAEDIA_CASE>

 This will create an initial directory containing several directories comprising of modalities of the images recieved from the stack.
+If you dont specifically assign the main directory title, it will be the diagnosis/pathology.

+## Problems that could be encountered

+The program crashes on startup, if it instantly crashes with errors from selenium, just rerun the program with your arguguments

 ## Future Steps

 - [ ] Text scraping for NLP models.
 - [ ] Database of search for multi download
 - [ ] Threading for better performances

+## Todo

+- [ ] JSON/CSV with patient data
+- [ ] JSON/CSV with Citation, DIO, Data.
+- [ ] SQL Database of all cases within an article
+- [ ] only scroll up by bar height
+- [ ] change the way height is calulcated
+- [ ] change ```title``` to image caption on arcitle page

+### Later Todo

+- [ ] Only use confirmend diagnosis with options for Confirmed Substantiated, possible and probable